freeCodeCamp/guide/src/pages/sql/sql-server-convert-function/index.md

 ### Syntax
 `CONVERT (_New Data Type, Expression, Style_)`

 - **New Data Type:** New data type to be converted too.
-For example nvarchar, integer, decimal, date
+For example: nvarchar, integer, decimal, date
-- **Expression:** Data to be converted
+- **Expression:** Data to be converted.
-- **Style:** format For example the style 110 is USA Date format  mm-dd-yyyy
+- **Style:** Format.
+For example: The style 110 is USA Date format  mm-dd-yyyy

 ### Example: Convert a Decimal Number to An Integer